OpenTOPAS/TOPAS_Official_Documentation/README.md

 # TOPAS-docs

+## To visualize the documentation

 In order to **view the documentation locally**, use the following commands:

 	git clone https://github.com/OpenTOPAS/TOPAS_Official_Documentation
 	cd TOPAS_Official_Documentation
 	open .build/html/index.html

+## To make modifications of the documentation

 The documentation is written in reStructuredText format (reST).
 It is hosted by [ReadTheDocs](https://docs.readthedocs.org).
 A good resource on reST is the [Sphinx documentation](http://www.sphinx-doc.org), but please note that not all features described there are supported by ReadTheDocs.
 It also describes some Python-only features, since that is its domain.